greyhund/be-dev-assessment/README.md

 ## Creators Note:

 Hello!
 This is my try at the url shortener be-dev-assesment.
-I worked this without using a framework like Lavarel, though retrospectively it might've made a lot of the work easier for me, especially with pertinence to working the database into it.
+I worked this without using a framework like Laravel, though retrospectively it might've made a lot of the work easier for me, especially with pertinence to working the database into it.
 It is something I will begin learning more about as I move forward with my own projects.

 I had a lot of fun working on figuring this out.
 It definitely taught me a lot as well!
 Please let me know where I can improve and I look forward to hearing some feedback.
 Let me know if there is anything I can do on my end or if something doesn't work and thank you for this opportunity! 😸